 Winsor Expert Network

-Our field consultants have worked with over 1800 school districts around the country.
+Our field consultants have worked with over 1,800 school districts around the country.
 They work in partnership with educators to improve student achievement.
 We have found that educators using our tools and expertise have similar questions.
 We have gathered the top questions asked during training and coaching sessions and provided answers.

 When you are showing the Sound Cards, students are dictating the speed and fluency.
 You can support increased automaticity by flipping the cards as quickly as they can be read.
 If students respond slowly and laboriously, you may have introduced too many sounds too quickly.
-In that case, remove some of the newer Sound Cards, go back a Level or two and allow your student more opportunities to practice and more time to learn.
-Then reintroduce the dropped sounds slowly allowing plenty of time and practice so your student can maintain automaticity.
+In that case, remove some of the newer Sound Cards, go back a Level or two, and allow your student more opportunities to practice and more time to learn.
+Then reintroduce the dropped sounds slowly, allowing plenty of time and practice so your student can maintain automaticity.

-To correct reading errors when a student is reading words from a list, from flashcards, or from text, have the student point to the misread word with his/her non-writing hand then trace the letters on the table with two fingers of the writing hand while saying the sounds aloud.
+To correct reading errors when a student is reading words from a list, from flashcards, or from text, have the student point to the misread word with his/her non-writing hand and then trace the letters on the table with two fingers of the writing hand while saying the sounds aloud.
 Blend the sounds to make a word.

 An extension of this procedure involves the teacher asking eliciting questions to help students develop the critical thinking skills for self-correction.
-Self-correction is very empowering for the student and this strategy enables the teacher to avoid words like “no” and “wrong”.
-When teachers learn to differentiate between rule-based errors, auditory errors and visual errors, it is easier to formulate the questions.
+Self-correction is very empowering for the student, and this strategy enables the teacher to avoid words such as “no” and “wrong.”
+When teachers learn to differentiate among rule-based errors, auditory errors, and visual errors, it is easier to formulate the questions.

 |ERROR CORRECTION FOR SPELLING|